ZerubabelTore/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script can display contents which are un to separet places /etc/passwd and /etc/hosts

 4. Last lines of a file
 This display can display the last 10 lines in the /etc/passwd

+5. I'd prefer the first ones actually
+This script will print the first 10 lines of /etc/passwd